 Years Karting: 3

-“As I’m a relatively new racer, entering into the sport of karting with the Briggs 206 engine package made perfect sense.
-It meant that I could race competitively right away for an affordable investment in equipment.
+“As I’m a relatively new racer, continuing with the sport of karting with the Briggs 206 engine package continues to make perfect sense.
+It means I can continue to race competitively for an affordable investment in equipment.
 The Briggs package has been very reliable, straight forward to maintain, and tune.
-From the beginner basics and now onto the fine details, I remain very confident and happy with the Briggs program.
-The level of competition and comradely within kart racing is wonderful.
-I travelled to several other races outside of our local club this past season and each experience was outstanding.”
+From the beginner basics and now onto the fine details I remain very confident and happy with the Briggs program.”